britram/draft-trammell-wire-image/draft-trammell-wire-image.md

 # Acknowledgments

-Thanks to Martin Thomson, Thomas Fossati, and Ted Hardie for discussions that have improved this document.
+Thanks to Martin Thomson, Thomas Fossati, Ted Hardie, and the membership of the IAB Stack Evolution Program, for discussions that have improved this document.

 This work is partially supported by the European Commission under Horizon 2020 grant agreement no. 688421 Measurement and Architecture for a Middleboxed